Earn an Education Specialist Credential and Make an Impact in a Child’s Life

-The online Preliminary Education Specialist Teaching Credential (Mild-Moderate Disabilities) program prepares you to become a special education teacher in California in K-12 classrooms, as well as within other instructional settings geared for children and adults up to age 22.
-As a graduate of the program, you are specifically equipped to serve students with mild to moderate disabilities, including autism, various learning disabilities, emotional disturbances and other health impairments.
+The Online Preliminary Education Specialist Teaching Credential (Mild-Moderate Disabilities) Program helps prepare you to become a special education teacher in California’s K-12 classrooms and in other instructional settings geared for children through adults up to age 22.
+As a graduate of the program, you will be armed with the knowledge and skills to serve students with mild to moderate disabilities, including autism, various learning disabilities, emotional disturbances, and other health issues.

-Successful completion of the online special education program results in a preliminary teaching credential recommendation to the California Commission on Teacher Credentialing (CCTC).
+Successful completion of our Online Special Education Program results in a preliminary teaching credential recommendation to the California Commission on Teacher Credentialing (CTC).
 The Preliminary Education Specialist Instruction Credential is valid for five years, after which it must be elevated to a Clear Credential.

-- Make subject matter comprehensible to all students
+- making subject matter comprehensible to all students

-- Create and maintain effective environments for learning
+- creating and maintaining effective environments for learning

-- Address matters of multiculturalism and diversity in education
+- addressing matters of multiculturalism and diversity in education

 Two Pathways to Earning Your Special Education Credential